Boone Carlyle: Characteristics

 USA Today described Boone as "a callow young man who had been toughened by island challenges."
 Variety called him "hot-headed", while Entertainment Weekly wrote he was "even-tempered".
 Boone's quick decisions with good intentions are often rash.
 On his sixth day on the island, Joanna Miller drowns.
 As soon as he finds out she is drowning, he immediately tries to save her, although he does not succeed and almost becomes a casualty himself.
 While trying to take on a leadership role, Boone steals the camp's water; however, his plan backfires and the survivors turn on him.
 When Boone suspects Sawyer has Shannon's medicine, he attempts to steal it.
-Aside from Shannon, he was closest to John Locke, who acted as a father figure and mentor to the younger, inexperienced Boone and who, unlike others including Shannon, tried to help him do his part on the island.
-Boone similarly is one of the few to trust Locke's guidance and made Locke feel like the hero he had always wanted to be.
+Aside from Shannon, he is closest to John Locke, who acts as a father figure and mentor to the younger, inexperienced Boone and who, unlike others including Shannon, tries to help him do his part on the island.
+Boone similarly is one of the few to trust Locke's guidance and make Locke feel like the hero he has always wanted to be.
 Boone reflects aspects of Locke's personality, such as his desire to have a unique purpose and his willingness to believe in the unlikely.

-Boone always offers to help his fellow survivors, joining the party trying to send a radio distress call on the second day, helping Sayid triangulate Danielle Rousseau's distress signal on the eighth day, searching for the abducted Claire Littleton on the sixteenth day and standing guard for the return of Ethan Rom on the twenty-eighth day.
+Boone always offers to help his fellow survivors, joining the party trying to send a radio distress call on the second day, helping Sayid triangulate Danielle Rousseau's distress signal on the eighth day, searching for the abducted Claire Littleton on the sixteenth day, and standing guard for the return of Ethan Rom on the twenty-eighth day.
 IGN wrote "he appeared to be both integral and counterproductive to their survival" and "Boone appeared to be a pure and honest guy who tried to help people on the island and attempted to carry his own weight among the seemingly-unscathed survivors of Oceanic Flight 815."

 Development

 Unlike many other characters of the first season, who were rewritten based on their actors, Boone was largely the same through production.
-He was originally going to be named Boone Anthony Markham V, going by the nickname, "Five."
+He was going to be named Boone Anthony Markham V, going by the nickname, "Five."
 In the script for the pilot, the writers ran a search and replace to change Boone's name so when Jack counted to five, the script read, "One, two, three, four, Boone."
 Somerhalder did not want to shoot a pilot; however, he jumped at the opportunity once he found out he would be working with co-creator/executive producer J. J. Abrams.
 Somerhalder was paid between $20,000 and $40,000 an episode, initially received the third highest billing in the credits, before the producers decided to list the main cast alphabetically.